What is an Electronic Signature?

 Yes.
 Electronic and physical signatures have the same legal value in the Philippines.

 Any disputes as to the validity of signatures (electronic or physical) will come down to a question of proof.
 Under the Rules on Electronic Evidence, an authenticated electronic signature is admissible in evidence as the functional equivalent of a handwritten signature (Section 1, Rule 6 of the Rules on Electronic Evidence).
-Electronic signatures may be authenticated in the following manners:
+Electronic signatures may be authenticated by:

 Authenticated electronic signatures: